ivanoats/ember-cli-what-what/README.md

-# Ember-cli-what-what
+# ember-cli-what-what

-This README outlines the details of collaborating on this Ember addon.
+First, create a new ember app with `ember new APPNAME`

+Then: `ember install ember-cli-what-what`

+Then put a `{{what-what}}` component in your templates/components/application.hbs to try out this test component.

-## Installation
+## Installation for development

 * `git clone` this repository
 * `npm install`